-Narendra Modi inaugurates much-awaited Patna Metro rail project in Bihar
+Fire raging in you is within me too, says Modi, salutes Pulwama soldiers

 While addressing the event, Modi said,''I pay my tributes to martyr Constable Sanjay Kumar Sinha from Patna and Bhagalpur's martyr Ratan Kumar Thakur who sacrificed their lives for the country.
 I express my sympathies with their families.''

 ''PM Urja Ganga Yojana is one of the several projects which have been launched with the aim to transform Bihar as well as eastern India.
-Under this Yojana, states such as UP, Bihar, Jharkhand, West Bengal&Odisha are being connected through gas pipelines,'' he said.
+Under this Yojana, states such as UP, Bihar, Jharkhand, West Bengal and Odisha are being connected through gas pipelines,'' he said.

+He had earlier said that he had given the armed forces a free hand to punish the masterminds of the attack.

 Also Read | PM Modi lays foundation stone for Defence Corridor in Jhansi